pyepics/pyepics/doc/overview.rst

 wait, in seconds.
 The function will return after this (approximate) time even if the :func:`caput` has not completed.

-This function returns 1 on success, and a negative number if the timeout has been exceeded.
+This function returns 1 on success.
+It will return a negative number if the timeout has been exceeded.

     >>> from epics import caget, caput, cainfo